node-organic/organic-stem-vps-mitosis/README.md

 * `angel start remote mitosis :mitosisName` starts (packages and uploads) a mitosis on a host vps target then completes the mitosis process by notifying `nginx` and `systemd` root cells

-* `angel start remote aptosis :mitosisName` starts an aptosis on previously started mitosis on a host vps target by notifying `nginx` and `systemd` root cells
+* `angel start remote aptosis :mitosisName` starts an aptosis on previously started mitosis on a host vps target by notifying `nginx` and `systemd` root cells.